 To begin with, create an outstanding profile by thinking carefully about the banner and profile pictures you choose.

 They need to fit with your branding and as such, you should have appropriate logo files at hand.
 Then, make sure your Twitter handle is relevant to your business.
-When posting, make the post of every one of your 280 characters.
+When posting, make the most of every one of your 280 characters.
 It’s a skill!
 Accompany your tweet with an image and it’ll have a much higher chance of being retweeted.

 A professional Business-2-Business platform, LinkedIn is great for sharing work-related content and news.
 We would advise against the hard sell and instead raise your business profile by engaging in conversations with other businesses and offering insight into your unique business culture.